MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 To summarize, in WDF, you put your "go to D0" code in one place, instead of two.

-For details on the callback sequence, see [Power-Up Sequence for an Network Adapter WDF Client Driver](power-up-sequence-for-ndis-wdf-client-driver.md).
+For details on the callback sequence, see [Power-Up sequence for a NetAdapterCx client driver](power-up-sequence-for-ndis-wdf-client-driver.md).

 ## Querying and setting power management capabilities

 Similarly, a WDF client driver does not receive [**OID_PM_PARAMETERS**](https://msdn.microsoft.com/library/windows/hardware/ff569768) to query or set power management hardware capabilities of the network adapter.

 Instead, the driver queries the necessary wake-on-LAN (WoL) configuration from the NETPOWERSETTINGS object.
-For more info, see [Configuring Power Management](configuring-power-management.md).
+For more info, see [Configuring power management](configuring-power-management.md).

 The actual flags you get back have the same semantics as they do for an NDIS 6 miniport, so you don't need to make deep changes to the logic.
 The main difference is that you can now query these flags during the power-down sequence.
-See [Power-Down Sequence for an Network Adapter WDF Client Driver](power-down-sequence-for-ndis-wdf-client-driver.md).
+See [Power-down sequence for a NetAdapterCx client driver](power-down-sequence-for-ndis-wdf-client-driver.md).

 Once you've moved this code around, you can delete your OID handlers for [*OID_PNP_SET_POWER*](https://msdn.microsoft.com/library/windows/hardware/ff569780) and [*OID_PM_PARAMETERS*](https://msdn.microsoft.com/library/windows/hardware/ff569768).